Analysis of Optimization Algorithms via Sum-of-Squares: Using the SOS Hierarchy to Obtain New Convergence Bounds

 We note that when $\eta \to 1^+$ and $\kappa \to 1^+$ and $\epsilon = 0.5$, our contraction factor $t_{\new}$ tends to 0, whereas Nemirovski's contraction factor $t_{\nemi}$ tends to 0.5.
 In fact, when $\kappa \to 1^+$, the function $f$ behaves roughly as a quadratic.
 Combining this with the fact that $\eta \to 1^+$ and the updates as shown in \eqref{eq:Ar1}, it can be verified that GD with Armijo rule takes only a single step to attain the optimal solution.
 Hence, the contraction factor we derived, i.e., $t_{\new} = 0$, is tight in this limiting scenario.

 Conversely, Nemirovski's contraction factor $t_{\nemi} = 0.5$ is loose.
 The looseness of Nemirovski's analysis can be attributed to the fact that he only applies the condition

 to select iterates (i.e., discretizing the condition), which is not sufficient to guarantee $\FmuL$-interpolability.
-On the other hand, we make use of Taylor et al.'s condition~\cite{Taylor} in Theorem \ref{thm:interpolability}, which constitutes a {necessary} and sufficient condition for a function to be $\FmuL$-interpolable.
+On the other hand, we make use of the condition from Theorem \ref{thm:interpolability}, which constitutes a {necessary} and sufficient condition for a function to be $\FmuL$-interpolable.

-\subsubsection{The Goldstein rule}
+\subsection{The Goldstein Rule}